Dual Degree Program in ESS: Pre-Professional Track and Athletic Training

 Bachelor of Science

-• All courses required in the undergraduate ESS: exercise science pre-professional track portion of the ES/AT Dual Degree Program must be passed with a minimum grade of "C" or better with a cumulative GPA of 3.0 or better (4.0 scale).
+• All courses required in the undergraduate ESS: exercise science pre-professional track portion of the ES/AT Dual Degree Program must be passed with a minimum grade of "C" or better with a minimum cumulative GPA of 3.0 or better (4.0 scale).

 Master of Science